-Pharmacovigilance activities are defined as activities to monitor, identify, evaluate and control adverse drug reactions (ADRs) or other negative reactions related to medication.
+Pharmacovigilance activities are defined as activities to monitor, identify, evaluate and control adverse drug reactions (ADRs) and/or other negative reactions related to medication.

 As NMPA announced GVP, the authority asked MAHs and drug registration applicants to gear up for fulfilling the GVP requirements, saying they should establish pharmacovigilance systems to organize relevant activities in line with laws and regulations.

 NMPA also noted that MAHs should register at China National ADR Monitoring System within 60 days from GVP's release date.